rapidsai/dask-cuda/docs/source/examples/best-practices.rst

 two reasons:

 - 1. Moving data between GPUs is costly and performance decreases when computation stops due to communication overheads, Host-to-Device/Device-to-Host transfers, etc
-- 2. Mutli-GPU instances often come with accelerated networking like `NVLink <https://www.nvidia.com/en-us/data-center/nvlink/>`_.
+- 2. Multi-GPU instances often come with accelerated networking like `NVLink <https://www.nvidia.com/en-us/data-center/nvlink/>`_.
 These accelerated networking paths usually have much higher throughput/bandwidth compared with traditional networking *and* don't force and H-to-D/D-to-H transfers.
 See `
 Accelerated Networking`_ for more discussion